 ‘An important book, especially now – both an intensely personal story, and a sober analysis of a political scandal’ – Lee Child

 On 17 April 1984, as police and anti-Gaddafi demonstrators gathered in the street outside the Libyan People’s Bureau in London, they had no way of knowing they were about to become part of one of the greatest tragedies in British policing history.
 At 10.17am automatic gunfire rained down on them.
 WPC Yvonne Fletcher was hit in the back and later died from her injuries.
 Twelve demonstrators were wounded.
 The gunmen were Libyans, both concealed behind a first-floor window of the Bureau.
-Two weeks later, all those present inside the Bureau, including everyone suspected of involvement in the attack, were deported from the UK.
-Men guilty of terrorism and murder were neither arrested nor prosecuted.

 Severely injured WPC Yvonne Fletcher being helped by colleagues John Murray, Howard Turner and Pete Rogers.